microsoft/generative-ai-for-beginners/06-text-generation-apps/README.md

      Taking this code for a spin, we now arrive at the following output:

      ```output
-     No of recipes (for example, 5: 2
+     No of recipes (for example, 5): 2
-     List of ingredients (for example, chicken, potatoes, and carrots: apple,flour
+     List of ingredients (for example, chicken, potatoes, and carrots): apple,flour
-     Filter (for example, vegetarian, vegan, or gluten-free: sugar
+     Filter (for example, vegetarian, vegan, or gluten-free): sugar

      -Apple and flour pancakes: 1 cup flour, 1/2 tsp baking powder, 1/2 tsp baking soda, 1/4 tsp salt, 1 tbsp sugar, 1 egg, 1 cup buttermilk or sour milk, 1/4 cup melted butter, 1 Granny Smith apple, peeled and grated